akka/akka/akka-docs/rst/scala/cluster-usage.rst

 Let's take a look at how to use a cluster aware router on single master node that creates and deploys workers.
-To keep track of a single master we use the :ref:`cluster-singleton-scala` in the contrib module.
+To keep track of a single master we use the :ref:`cluster-singleton-scala` in the cluster-tools module.
 The ``ClusterSingletonManager`` is started on each node.

 .. includecode:: ../../../akka-samples/akka-sample-cluster-scala/src/main/scala/sample/cluster/stats/StatsSampleOneMaster.scala#create-singleton-manager